ElementsProject/lightning/README.md

 file.

 To use a configuration file, create a file named "config" within your ".lightning" directory.
-Usually this will be ~/.lightning/config
+Usually, this will be ~/.lightning/config

 Configuration options are set using a key=value pair on each line of the file, for example: